Hemanth3303/Cpp-OpenGL-CMake-Template/README.md

 A template application for OpenGL and C++ using CMake

 ## Usage Example
+This template builds **GLFW** from source at `vendor/glfw`.
+For required development libraries and tools depending on your OS, see **[GLFW’s compile guide](https://www.glfw.org/docs/latest/compile.html)** and install what CMake reports as missing.

 First clone the repo recursively.

 ### Windows example